bionicman/wordpress/wp-content/plugins/akismet/readme.txt

 == Changelog ==

-= 2.6.1 =
-* Closes a potential XSS vulnerability.

-= 2.6.0 =
+= 3.0-beta =
-* Add ajax paging to the check for spam button to handle large volumes of comments
-* Optimize javascript and add localization support
-* Fix bug in link to spam comments from right now dashboard widget
-* Fix bug with deleting old comments to avoid timeouts dealing with large volumes of comments
-* Include X-Pingback-Forwarded-For header in outbound WordPress pingback verifications
-* Add pre-check for pingbacks, to stop spam before an outbound verification request is made
+* Move Akismet to Settings menu
+* Drop Akismet Stats menu
+* Add stats snapshot to Akismet settings
+* Add Akismet subscription details and status to Akismet settings
+* Add contextual help for each page
+* Improve Akismet setup to use Jetpack to automate plugin setup
+* Fix Update Check for Spam to use ajax to avoid page timing out
+* Fix Akismet settings page to be responsive
+* Drop legacy code
+* Tidy up CSS an Javascript

 = 2.5.9 =
 * Update 'Already have a key' link to redirect page rather than depend on javascript